Scenario: AVD — Enclave in Existing Tenant

 | Users | Account compromise during normal work | Dedicated CUI accounts separate from day-to-day identities using phishing-resistant auth | Primary account compromise reaching CUI |

-| Devices | Access from uncontrolled endpoints | Custom Security Attribute on session host + Azure Firewall egress as Named Location, enforced by two independent block policies (E002, E002b) | CUI access from any device that is not a tagged session host routing through the firewall |
+| Devices | Access from uncontrolled endpoints | Device extension attribute (extensionAttribute15) on session host + Azure Firewall egress as Named Location, enforced by P004 (compliant device), B011 (device tag block), and B012 (network block) | CUI access from any device that is not a tagged, compliant session host routing through the firewall |

 Users